itzmetanjim/py-positron/CONTRIBUTING.md

 Thank you for considering contributing to **py-positron**\!
 Your help is greatly appreciated.
 Please follow these guidelines to ensure a smooth contribution process.
+> Note: If you want to contribute to the website [pypositron.github.io](pypositron.github.io), go to [the repo for the website](https://github.com/PyPositron/pypositron.github.io) instead.
+You can follow the same guidelines, however.
 ## Getting Started

 1. **Fork** the repository.